 Workshops are free and available only to nonprofits that serve the Hartford Foundation’s 29-town region.
 You must register to attend.

 Invitations will be sent to executive directors/CEOs 5-6 weeks prior to each session.
 Locations for the sessions vary.
 Email firstname.lastname@example.org to add or update your contact information, or suggest a workshop topic or presenter.

-(For Executive Directors/CEOs, Senior Staff and Board Members)
+(For Executive Directors/CEOs, Development Staff and Board Members)

 “It was, in fact, the single most useful learning experience I’ve had in 30 years of nonprofit work.
 I’ll be spending the next year or two implementing everything I got out of this event.”